UsuarioDelNet/ThingWriter/README.md

 # ThingWriter
-Appends things into a file + dates I guess<br />
+Appends inputs into a file as well as the date inputted <br />
-It does the stuff it's supposed to do so that's kinda cool<br />
-Not the hardest proj but it's always annoying to have to type it out so just ctrl c + ctrl v<br />
-My naming is garbage so feel free to rewrite things
+It isn't the most complex program, nor is it particularly difficult to write, but I'm scatterbrained and have benefited from this many times